Sander Coers

 Obituary no. 6, 2024 - UV Print on Ceramic, 7,5 x 15 x 1 cm

-Born to an Indonesian mother and a Dutch soldier, my grandfather was caught between two cultures marked by colonialism and displacement.
-He spent much of his life searching for his past but rarely spoke about what he found.
+My grandfather was born to an Indonesian mother and a Dutch soldier—caught between two cultures marked by colonialism, war, and displacement.
+While he spent much of his life searching for clues about his origins, he rarely spoke of what he found.
 That silence carried weight.
-I started digging into my family’s archive, pulling together old photographs, letters, and objects, and combining them with my own photographic work.
-From there, I expanded outward, incorporating textiles, wood, ceramics, and AI-generated imagery to explore the way history and memory are reconstructed, fragmented, and at times erased.
+I began digging into my family’s archive, pulling together old photographs, letters, and objects, and combining them with my own photographic work.
+From there, I expanded outward, incorporating textiles, wood, ceramics, and AI-generated imagery to explore how history and memory are reconstructed, fragmented, and at times erased.

 Wallpapers (Shirts & Flowers), 2025